-An Asian-flavored dish of sesame soba noodles is laced through with collard greens (or lacinato kale) and flavored with a triple dose of sesame — tahini, seeds, and oil.
+An Asian-flavored dish of sesame soba noodles is laced through with collard greens (or lacinato kale) and green or savoy cabbage.
+It’s flavored with a triple dose of sesame — tahini, seeds, and oil.

 Did you know that sesame and collards are rich sources of calcium?
 You can think about that while making and eating this dish, though your taste buds will be focused on how delectable it is.